 The Company classifies its fixed income marketable securities as trading securities based on its intentions regarding these instruments.
-Accordingly, marketable securities are reported at fair value, with all unrealized holding gains and losses reflected in the consolidated statements of operations.
+Accordingly, marketable securities are reported at fair value, with all realized gains and losses from sales of marketable securities and unrealized holding gains and losses reflected in the consolidated statements of operations.